ministryofjustice/hmpps-python-lib/README.md

 # hmpps-python-lib

-A shared library of python functions and classes - mainly used for SRE purposes.
+a set of python libraries for use in hmpps SRE projects (and maybe other places)